Should You Use ChatGPT for DSA Interview Prep? An Honest Answer

 For more on passive versus active practice, practicing LeetCode the right way covers why the how matters more than the volume.

 Complexity analysis is especially prone to this.
-An AI can state the wrong time complexity for a nuanced algorithm with complete confidence.
-If you understand why Dijkstra is O((V+E) log V) rather than just copying the answer, you'll catch errors.
+An AI will state the wrong time complexity for a nuanced algorithm with complete confidence.
+If you understand why Dijkstra with a binary heap is O((V+E) log V) rather than copying the line, you'll catch the wrong answer.
 Passively reading, you won't.

 Some Insights Have to Be Discovered